mattkrebs1974/Gifs-with-GiphyAPI/README.md

 ## User Experience

-This App selects a city, gets its temperature and then challenges users to determine which of 4 cities currently is that warm.
-After the selection is made the user is informed whether his/her selection is correct/incorrect and the temperatures of all four cities is provided.
+This App shows 10 of the most popular Gifs when any of the provided buttons are pressed.
+If the user wants to create a new keyword he/she can and that new keyword will replace one of the ones that are currently there.